postsharp/Metalama.Documentation/overwrite/namespaces/Metalama.Framework.Diagnostics.md

 uid: Metalama.Framework.Diagnostics
 summary: *content
 ---

-This is namespace allows you to report or suppress diagnostics from your aspect code.
+This namespace allows you to report or suppress diagnostics from your aspect code.

 ## Conceptual Documentation

-See <xref:diagnostics>.
+Refer to <xref:diagnostics>.

 ## Class diagram